yassinuaimee/Service-system-analysis/README.md

 ## Repository Structure
 - exploration.ipynb: contains all the code of analysis
-- service_system_analysis.pdf: contains all plots, tables and their analysis
+- Swiss_ancilary_services_analysis.pdf: contains all plots, tables and their analysis
 - gfx:contains all the plots of the report